emberjs/guides/source/localizable/models/customizing-serializers.md

 Irregular keys can be mapped with a custom serializer.
-The `attrs` object can be used to declare a simple mapping between property names on DS.Model records and payload keys in the serialized JSON object representing the record.
+The `attrs` object can be used to declare a simple mapping between property names on `Model` records and payload keys in the serialized JSON object representing the record.
 An object with the property key can also be used to designate the attribute's key on the response payload.